 - Encourage them to stay on your site longer.
-Provide further reading, a game, other resources, links to things they might be interested in.
-Maybe one of those pop-ups that stops you going back (please don’t do that).
+Provide further reading, a game, other resources and links to things they might be interested in.
+Maybe one of those pop-ups that stop you going back (please don’t do that).

 As search engines progress and search queries change over time it’s certain that Google, in particular, will pay increasing attention to how people interact with search results.
 Don’t wait for your competitors to learn about CTR and Dwell time; get started now and give yourself a competitive advantage.

 If you want an SEO strategy with a cutting-edge that helps scale the growth of your business, then we’d love to help.
 Contact our Manchester SEO agency via email at email@example.com, or get in touch using our online form submission.Why not take a look at our other blog posts to see what else we have been up to?